Gaurav8757/hospital-api/README.md

 ## Features

-- An API for the doctors of a Hospital which has been allocated by the govt for testing and quarantine + well being of COVID-19 patients
+- An API for the doctors of a Hospital that has been allocated by the govt for testing and quarantine + well-being of COVID-19 patients
 - There can be 2 types of Users
   - Doctors
   - Patients